 Have symptoms of your ADHD caused issues with your career and family?
-Poor planning, disorganization, jumping around stresses you out.
-Or worse, a sense of panic or fear creeps over you when it’s time to fulfill school or work obligations.
-Maybe juggling all your demands gets overwhelming.
-And you start feeling like some part of your life is about to spiral out of control.
-ADHD counseling might be just what you need.
+Has poor planning and disorganization stressed you out?
+Or worse, does a sense of panic or fear creep over you when it’s time to fulfill school or work obligations?
+Maybe juggling all your demands gets overwhelming, and you’ve started to feel like parts of your life are spiraling out of control.

 ADHD symptoms can make you feel like you are not living up to your potential.
 Maybe you spend too much time focused on distractions.
-Your mind wanders.
-You squander your time, maybe spend hours researching one subject, only to panic when you realize there was another, more important project you were supposed to be working on.
+Your mind might wander.
+You squander your time; maybe you spend hours researching one subject, only to panic when you realize there was another, more important project you were supposed to be working on.

 Does your inattentiveness make it difficult for you to focus on your partner’s concerns, making them feel unwanted?
-Important things slip your mind.
-Tasks that seem so easy for others, get bungled, or overlooked.
-Feelings get hurt.
+Important things may slip your mind.
+Tasks that seem so easy for others might get bungled or overlooked.

-If you have ADHD symptoms, it’s likely that you find it difficult to complete simple household activities.
-This frustrates both your partner and yourself.
+If you have ADHD, it’s likely that you find it difficult to complete simple household activities.
+This probably frustrates both your partner and yourself.
 And, you might find yourself sneaking around out of embarrassment about your ADHD symptoms.
-It’s the tendency to cover up the truth- out of embarrassment- which wears relationship trust thin.
+It’s the tendency to cover up the truth—out of embarrassment—which wears relationship trust thin.

-ADHD symptoms breed frustration and fatigue.
-Likely, by this point, you just want to regain control of your life, feel good about yourself, and manage these everyday tasks that others seem to find so simple.
+ADHD breeds frustration and fatigue.
+Likely by this point, you just want to regain control of your life, feel good about yourself, and manage these everyday tasks that others seem to find so simple.

 Managing ADHD Is Difficult For Many Individuals